 For these next few boxes, it’s important to remember how long you’ve been in business and how much money you’ve earned.
 Sometimes, those two things don’t go hand-in-hand.
 For example, when it’s asking for years in business, sometimes you start planning a business, you buy the website, and you experiment to get feedback.

 Even though you’re not making any money during that time, those years count.
-If you’ve been planning, launching, and pivoting for a year or two but haven’t made any money yet, then be honest and write down the truth.
+If you’ve been planning, launching, and/or pivoting for a year or two but haven’t made any money yet then be honest and write down the truth.

 Where it asks about number of employees put down one.
 You’re going to be considered the only employee.
 Of course, just like the other areas, if you have W2 employees on the books, then count them.
 You don’t count people you send 1099s.
 Those are not your employees.

-Here they ask for your social security number.
-They do this to verify your identity and usually do a hard credit pull.
+Now, they ask for your social security number.
+They do this to verify your identity and do a hard credit pull.
 Even though you’re applying for a business credit card, they still verify who you are and check your personal credit.

 American Express recommends having a personal credit score between 670-850 to be approved for this card.